gaois/DuchasAPI-docs/DATADICT.md

 ### Schools' Collection `topic`

 Represents a topic taken from the [Schools’ Collection Subject List](https://www.duchas.ie/en/tpc/cbes).
-Note that topics are hierarchical and a given topic will contain data pertaining to its antecedent topic categories.
+Note that topics are hierarchical and a given topic will contain data pertaining to its antecedent topic categories where applicable.

 | Property name   | Type                | Cardinality         | Description               |
 | :-------------- | :------------------ | :------------------ | :------------------------ |